vedit/esdeploy/README.md

 Prompts information for initial server configuration

 **esdeploy init [index_name]**
-Initializes the index for the workflow, which means reading it, storing it as json.
+Initializes the index for the workflow.
+If the index exists on the server, stores mapping and settings as json.
 Migrating it and adding an alias to it.
+If the index doesn't exist, it searches for a matching file to create and initialize.

 **esdeploy deploy [index_name]**
 Deploys the index with matching json file in the working directory.
 It creates the index, migrates data and moves the alias to it.